-This is the ultimate guide to sending killer mailshots in 2018.
+This is the ultimate guide to sending killer direct mail in 2019.
 In this post I’m going to show tested strategies that have been used to create some of the most successful mail campaigns with real examples and hard numbers.

 Let’s get started.

 Each of the tips in this guide will lead to modest improvements individually, but when combined we’ve seen over 5X improvements in engagement, and a 225% increase in ROI.
 This is known as the long tail approach to postcard marketing.

 For quick practical tips on creating postcard marketing campaigns, see the 11 essential tips here

 Section 1.
 The 5 things you need to optimise

 During a successful campaign, a reader will go through 4 distinct phases, resulting in 5 things to optimise, these are:

 - They read the content of the mail

 - They Store or Share the item (Optionally)